• 5 min read

 Common Mistakes to Avoid

-• Selecting the wrong jurisdiction for your business activity
+• Selecting the wrong jurisdiction for your business model

 • Underestimating total setup and annual renewal costs